Can Semantic Methods Enhance Team Sports Tactics? A Methodology for Football with Broader Applications: Methodology

-\paragraph{Alternative metrics for future work.} While Euclidean distance serves well for capability-based matching, cosine similarity could be offered as a user-selectable option for \emph{style classification} tasks (e.g., ``which historical team does this squad most resemble?'').
-Hybrid approaches—combining Euclidean distance for capability assessment with cosine similarity for stylistic profiling—represent a promising direction for richer tactical analytics.
+While Euclidean distance serves well for capability-based matching, cosine similarity could be offered as a user-selectable option for \emph{style classification} tasks (e.g., ``which historical team does this squad most resemble?'').
+Hybrid approaches—combining Euclidean distance for capability assessment with cosine similarity for stylistic profiling—represent a promising direction for richer tactical~analytics.